VPN Demand Surges Around the World

 See initial entry for Myanmar for data relating to period immediately following coup.

-The people of Myanmar continue to suffer rolling social media shutdowns and a mobile internet blackout, months on from the military coup at the start of February, whose bloody aftermath has claimed over 800 lives.
+The people of Myanmar continue to experience rolling social media shutdowns and a mobile internet blackout, months on from the coup at the start of February.

 Against this backdrop and with no end in sight for the internet restrictions, demand for VPN services in the 30 days to May 19 has been 672% higher than the daily average over the month prior to the coup.